Note added October 2025: I have just undertaken a major revision of this work with new monsters and more blood, guts and madness.

 The heirs to the publishers failed to claim the rights to Adele's images, but I decided to use my own, anyhow, shots like this sequence of Schrödinger's Cheshire Elephant:

 The stipple style that I use is something I learned from being a biologist, and the monsters emerged from my becoming a bureaucrat who sat through interminable meetings.
 I found that if I sat between two droning bores and doodled, they became distracted by the weird creatures that emerged from my dotting pen.
 They would fall silent, leaving the rest of us to get on with formulating policies.
-You see, I could walk and talk at the same time...
+You see, I was that rare sort of bureaucrat who could walk and talk at the same time...

 So, long before I found a literary use for things like this beastie on